 Learn more about Using Core Events

 - Pendo Admin users can set up core events

 - Any Pendo user can use the Account Retention by Usage widget

 - Account IDs must be collected in the Pendo installation

 Learn about installing with account IDs in Planning your Pendo Installation

 Understanding the Data

-The chart in the Account Retention by Usage widget shows a trend line for the percentage of Accounts who are active and used a Core Event in their first 30 days to all Accounts who used the Core Event in the first 30 days.
-An Account is considered active if it has any activity during a Frequency Interval.
-No activity during a Frequency interval indicates an Account who has potentially churned.
-Ideally the trend line should be flat as the majority of Accounts stay active and are retained over time.
+The chart in the Account Retention by Usage widget shows a trend line for the percentage of accounts who are active and used a core event in their first 30 days versus all accounts who used the core event in the first 30 days.
+An account is considered active if it has any activity during a frequency interval.
+No activity during a frequency interval indicates an account who has potentially churned.
+Ideally the trend line should be flat as the majority of accounts stay active and are retained over time.